-You could almost hear America snoring during Sunday’s 58th annual Emmy Awards, an arguably irrelevant three hours in which the TV industry chose to largely ignore -- at the beginning, anyway -- the current smallscreen zeitgeist in order to honor a collection of cancelled and little-seen shows.
+You could almost hear America snoring during Sunday’s 58th annual Emmy Awards, an arguably irrelevant three hours in which the TV industry chose to largely ignore — at the beginning, anyway — the current smallscreen zeitgeist in order to honor a collection of cancelled and little-seen shows.
 A valiant, near-heroic effort by Conan O’Brien — and a final flurry of legitimately exciting wins — couldn’t overcome the ho-hummery of a night destined to bore from the minute the TV Academy announced its much-ridiculed list of nominees.